 The national park and the campgrounds are also packed with wildlife, and a bunch of kangaroos seems to be living right next to the amenities block.
 The grass did look rather juicy…

-There are 25 designated camper trailer / caravan sites so if you’re tent campers like us, you’ll need to find an area that’s specifically for tents.
+But there are 25 designated camper trailer / caravan sites so if you’re tent campers like us, you’ll need to find an area that’s specifically for tents.

-I’m usually not a fan of setups where you have to park your car away from the actual campsite as we run our light directly off the car and access to the fridge is a bit harder that way.
+I’m usually not a fan of setups where you have to park your car away from the actual campsite.
+We run our camp light directly off the car and access to the fridge is a bit harder that way.

-Even during school holidays, we found the campground relatively quiet (though not empty by any means), which was nice as I’m a little bit over noisy campgrounds at this point.
+It was just what I needed as I’m a little bit over noisy campgrounds at this point.
 Unlike campgrounds like Central Station on Fraser Island, which are really echo-y, the noise at Castle Rock sort of dissipates into the bush, keeping things a bit more subdued.